-For this recipe I sliced up two large eggplants.
+For this eggplant lasagna recipe I sliced up two large eggplants.
 I only ended up using the best slices, which probably equaled one eggplant.
 I fried all of it up, since I have no problem finishing it up either on it’s own, or combined into a stew or other dish (with my ‘leftovers’ I cooked up these quick and delicious Tasty Eggplant Stacks).
 However, you can also use just one eggplant, if you like and that will be plenty to layer.
 Use the smaller slices in the middle layers, and save the best slices for the top.

 To bread, or not to bread

 I went back and forth on whether I should bread the eggplant or not.
 Certainly if you are cutting back on pasta, you are probably also not eating bread products.
-But I was concerned that if I didn’t bread it, the whole thing would just be soft on top of soft, with no texture to make it interesting in your mouth.
+But I was concerned that if I didn’t bread it, the whole eggplant ricotta lasagna would just be soft on top of soft, with no texture to make it interesting in your mouth.
 (I also really *love* breaded eggplant!)
 However, if you are avoiding bread or gluten, there are options available in the markets.
 So instead of just not breading, try giving the eggplant a crunch a different way.
 I personally haven’t tried any of them yet, so I can’t offer a suggestion.
 But if you have a favorite gluten-free breadcrumb option, I’d love to know about it.
 Feel free to ping me with info.